rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # Why backup?

 The simple answer is recovery of lost data.
-There might be several reasons to loosing data, but I will not elaborate why you might risk loosing data.
-Computer crashes or delete files is obvious.
+There might be several reasons to loosing data, and I will not elaborate why you might risk loosing data.
+Computer crashes or restore deleted files is one obvious reason.
 But, there is another reason as well; a recovery from a ransomware attack.
-I have setup RsyncUI to synchronize, both normal synchronize and snapshots, to two separate remote locations.
-One is in house, the other is a remote server somewhere on the Internet.
-Data synchronized to the remote server on Internet is encrypyted before data is synchronized.
-I do also about two times a month, by utilizing RsyncUI, synchronize all my data to a local attached disk.
+I have setup RsyncUI to synchronize, both normal synchronize and snapshots.
+One server is in house, the second is a remote server somewhere on the Internet.
+Data synchronized to the remote server is encrypyted before data is synchronized.

-Once setup, I do backups utilizing RsyncUI every day.
+Once my configurations are setup, I do backups utilizing RsyncUI every day.
 So, if I by some reason, has to execute a recovery I know where to find the most updated synchronized data for restore.

-And I will never pay someone money to decrypt any data of mine.
+I will never pay someone money to decrypt any data of mine.
+So, for your own protection, do regularly backups.
+There are tons of utilities for backups, RsyncUI is one.
+It is free and it is based on the rock solid utility `rsync`.